-Whether you're running a 10K for sport or just for fun, you might want to have a idea of how fast you should go.
-Serious runners or elite athletes will complete the 6.2-mile race in 30 minutes or less, meaning they are running about a 5-minute-mile pace or faster.
-Joggers or casual runners will hit the finish line at a range of slower times — generally between 45 and 75 minutes, depending on the fitness of the jogger.
+A 10K refers to a 10-kilometer distance for runners, usually indicating a race distance.
+Runners or elite athletes will complete the 6.2-mile race in 30 minutes or less, meaning they are running about a five-minute-mile pace or faster.
+Joggers or casual runners will hit the finish line at a range of slower times -- generally between 45 and 75 minutes, depending on the fitness of the jogger.

 Depending on the training regimen and goals, a runner who is extremely fit but not a professional elite runner could strive for a typical 10K time in the 43- to 50-minute range.
 An avid jogger who might not train for specific speed goals or might not be as naturally fast could work to complete a 10K in about 62 to 80 minutes or more.
-Each runner has different and goals and abilities, so it's not always a good idea to base your pace on "average" times.
+Each runner has different and goals and abilities.
+Therefore, times will be typical within each type of running group.

 The type of course for the race will affect 10K times.
 More challenging races that include many hills, such as the Bolder Boulder, an annual Memorial Day race in the hills at high altitude in Colorado, will yield slower times than a flat sea-level course.
 Cross-country layouts that include a variety of terrains such as grass fields, dirt paths with tree roots and streams also will generally slow a runner’s typical 10K time.